 When it comes to auto insurance, it pays to shop around.
 The differences between premiums from one auto insurance company to the next can be significant.

 There are several ways you can get head-to-head comparisons from various insurance carriers.
 You can:

 - Work with an insurance broker.
-There are independent brokers who can get multiple quotes for you.
+Some independent brokers can get multiple quotes for you.
 They earn a commission or fee only if you purchase a policy through them.
-The drawback to this is they may not work with specific insurance carriers, especially ones already using their own agent-network.
+The drawback to this is they may not work with specific insurance carriers, especially ones already using their agent network.

 - Use a company agent.
 You can go directly to a car insurance company, such as State Farm, and work with an insurance agent.
 This can be helpful if you want to go “play around” with your policy, make changes, and get the most car insurance discounts possible.

-- Use an online comparison tool such as Gabi, that can compare multiple companies at once for you.
+- Use an online comparison tool such as Gabi or Carinsurance.net, that can compare multiple companies at once for you.
 We’ll discuss Gabi in greater detail later, but Gabi can save you a ton of time by comparing at least 40 different auto insurance carriers for you.

-Yes, shopping for quotes will take a bit of time, but this can make one of the largest impacts to the amount you pay, even after a ticket.
+Yes, shopping for quotes will take a bit of time, but this can make one of the largest impacts on the amount you pay, even after a ticket.